sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-08-Build-Tools.md

 ## What build tools can do

 Build tools can do all three of the italicized paragraphs above:
-1) Greatly simplify the process of downloading and using external libraries
+1. Greatly simplify the process of downloading and using external libraries
-2) Greatly simplify the process of updating to new libraries
+2. Greatly simplify the process of updating to newer libraries
-3) Greatly simplify the process of building a Java project into a distributable Jar file.
+3. Greatly simplify the process of building a Java project into a distributable jar file

 ---